HosamShaban/WeatherApp/README.md

 ## Features
 - Automatically acquire user current location
-- Searchable location
+- Search location
 - Hourly weather information
-- 7 days weather information
+- 5 days weather information

 ## How to Run
-1. Create an account at [OpenWeatherMap](https://openweathermap.org/).
+1. Create an account at [weatherapi](https://api.weatherapi.com/).
 2. Then get your API key from https://home.openweathermap.org/api_keys.

 3.Install all the packages by typing